mayitayew/lyra-demo/README.md

 # lyra_demo
-A Demo of Lyra speech codec running in the browser.
+This is the repo for a Demo of Lyra speech codec running in the browser.